Skip to content

 Previously the site of the Bendigo Teachers’ College and later used by La Trobe University for student accommodation, the site is predominantly vacant aside from the historic ‘Eumana’ House which will be retained.

-Early works have commenced and Development Victoria is working closely with the City of Greater Bendigo, Homes Victoria and the Dja Dja Wurrung Clans Aboriginal Corporation (DJAARA) to ensure the project meets the specific needs of community.
+Development Victoria is working closely with the City of Greater Bendigo, Homes Victoria and the Dja Dja Wurrung Clans Aboriginal Corporation (DJAARA) to ensure the project meets the specific needs of community.

 Works on site